Objective of the Game

 This is the most common mistake beginners make, so remember: two cards from your hand, three from the board!

 While the basic rules of poker remain constant, the betting structure profoundly changes a game.
 No-Limit and Pot-Limit are the two most common betting formats, each with its own unique strategic nuances.
-Understanding these differences is key to mastering each game.
+On our site, we only offer Pot Limit Omaha.

 Minimum Bet: A bet must be at least the size of the big blind, and any raise must be at least equal to the previous bet or raise.